 Public Involvement

 Public involvement is an important part of the Main Remade project.
-Public meetings will be held to provide information on each project phase and to gather comments and feedback.
+Public meetings are being held to provide information on each project phase and to gather comments and feedback.